Welcome to Bloomology

 These experiences taught me so much, and pushed me to expand my definition of what it looks like to be compassionate and sensitive.
 I started wrestling with, and slowly letting go of, the idea that showing compassion demands quieting our voice, or burying the things we want for ourselves.

 Because the truth is, it's all part of what makes us whole: the strength and the gentleness, together.
-The heart that wants to give, and the confidence that lets us draw a line in the sand without apology.
+The heart that wants to give, and the confidence that lets set boundaries without apology.
 The instinct to be generous, and the unshakable belief in our worth.

 It took me too long to believe that we are made to take up space, and that healthy relationships won't ask us to make ourselves smaller.
 Now, I want to make sure as many fellow sensitive people as possible understand, believe, and live that idea, too.